toxicroakGaming/toxicroakGaming/README.md

 # Toxicroak_Gaming's Github Profile

-### Hi everyone!
+## Hi everyone!
 I am Nick (otherwise known as Toxicroak_Gaming) and I am a computer scientist working on many innovative and fun projects!
-### My goal is to create projects that will be personally fufiling and inspiring to others.
+## My goal is to create projects that will be personally fufiling and inspiring to others.
-### I pursued a degree in Computer Science from the University of Texas at Austin and Graduated May 10, 2025
+## I graduated from the University of Texas at Austin with a degree in Computer Science
+## on May 10, 2025
 ## 😄 Pronouns: 🙋‍♂️ He/Him

 ## 🔭 I’m currently working on:
 - 🏎️ An AI model in Python named [MK_AI](https://github.com/toxicroakGaming/MK_AI) that trains an AI model to play Mario Kart Double Dash
 - 🎮 An application in Python using tkinter named [game_tracker](https://github.com/toxicroakGaming/Game_Tracker) that helps you keep track of your gaming backlog
 - 👾 A game in Java under the repo name [Adventure-Game](https://github.com/toxicroakGaming/Adventure-Game) that is a RPG in development
 - 🃏 A [Balatro](https://www.playbalatro.com/) fan game in Java named [Balatro_clone](https://github.com/toxicroakGaming/balatro_clone).

 ## 🌱 I’m currently learning:
 - How to create AI agents for various tasks